Fiordland National Park: Access

-A gravel road not connected to the rest of the public road network links Doubtful Sound with the western edge of Lake Manapouri via Wilmot Pass.
-That road is only used by shuttle buses for Doubtful Sound tours from Manapouri, which include a boat transfer across Lake Manapouri and bus transfer over Wilmot Pass to tour boats awaiting at a small jetty in Doubtful Sound.
+A gravel road not connected to the rest of the public road network links Doubtful Sound / Patea with the western edge of Lake Manapouri via Wilmot Pass.
+That road is only used by shuttle buses for Doubtful Sound tours from Manapouri, which include a boat transfer across Lake Manapouri and a bus transfer over Wilmot Pass to tour boats awaiting at a small jetty in Doubtful Sound.

 Light aircraft and helicopter services link with Milford Sound, which also has a small boat marina.

-Parts of Fiordland National Park are a designated Wilderness Area and aircraft landings are not permitted.
+Parts of Fiordland National Park are a designated Wilderness Area, and aircraft landings are not permitted.
 The Wilderness Areas award special protection for large tracts of wild land containing natural features of such significance that they are preserved in their natural condition, without any man-made structures or facilities.
 Entry is usually restricted to foot travel, there are typically no tramping tracks, and in some cases, special permits are required, such as for several offshore islands and the Takahē Specially Protected Area in the Murchison Mountains.

 Activities

 Fiordland National Park is the most popular national park in New Zealand for international visitors.
-Well over half a million people visit the national park every year, however, the visitor numbers are almost exclusively concentrated in the park's north-eastern corridor from Te Anau to Milford Sound.
+Well over half a million people visit the national park every year, however, the visitor numbers are almost exclusively concentrated in the park's northern and eastern corridor from Te Anau to Milford Sound.

-Most tourists are attracted to the easily accessible areas of the national park such as Milford Sound, where boat tours of the fiord and kayaking are the most popular activities.
+Most tourists are attracted to the easily accessible areas of the national park, such as Milford Sound, where boat tours of the fiord and kayaking are the most popular activities.
 Some boat tour packages include a visit to the Milford Discovery Centre & Underwater Observatory.

-Along the Milford Road from Te Anau there are also camping grounds and several short walks, some of which are even accessible by wheelchair.
+Along the Milford Road from Te Anau, there are also camping grounds and several short walks, some of which are even accessible by wheelchair.
 Popular stopping points along the road are at the Mirror Lakes, the Homer Pass area immediately to the east of the tunnel, and The Chasm.

 Te Anau, situated on the shore of Lake Te Anau, is the closest town to the national park and provides many accommodation options as well as all the amenities expected of a small town.
 The only other settlement close to the park is the much smaller Manapouri.

 Doubtful Sound also offers boat tours.
-These day-long tours depart from Manapouri and include return boat transfer across Lake Manapouri and bus transfer over Wilmot Pass to get to Doubtful Sound.
+These day-long tours depart from Manapouri and include a return boat transfer across Lake Manapouri and a bus transfer over Wilmot Pass to get to Doubtful Sound.
 From Te Anau, boat trips across the lake to the Te Ana-au Caves are available.